Bamise-Adebobola/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The fifth script would print the last ten files/entries of the /etc/passwd file The sixth script would print the first ten lines of the /etc/passwd file The seventh script would print only the third line of the iacta file
+The fifth script would print the last ten files/entries of the /etc/passwd file The sixth script would print the first ten lines of the /etc/passwd file The seventh script would print only the third line of the iacta file The eighth script would create a file with special characters in the file name